The Surprising Causes & Cures Of Brittle Nails

 Knowing brittle nail causes can help you prevent peeling, brittle nails.

-Nails can be a fantastic way of making a statement about our personality and character - whether that be with nail color, shape or decoration.
+Nails can be a fantastic way of making a statement about our personality and character - whether that be with nail colour, shape or decoration.

 But, what if you’re a sufferer of onychoschizia?
 That’s right; if your nails are flaking and peeling, the condition has a name.
 If your nails are thin or brittle, or if the ends are splitting apart, onychoschizia is the term used to describe them.